-The correct partner grip in counterbalance work is important to ensure safety and stability, allowing both gymnasts to support each other effectively without risk of slipping or losing balance.
+The correct partner grip in counterbalance work is important to ensure safety and stability.
+It allows both gymnasts to support each other effectively without risk of slipping or losing balance.
 Teaching a firm, secure grip helps build trust and confidence between pupils.
-The resource is suitable for different age groups and abilities.

 Counterbalance Teaching Points